 Achieving the right dilution and a good chill are essential to the enjoyment of this sublime classic.

-This Negroni-style cocktail riff on the Old Pal, with bianco vermouth which has a more mellowing effect on the whiskey than the dry vermouth traditionally
+This Negroni-style cocktail is a riff on the Old Pal with bianco vermouth, which has a more mellowing effect on the whiskey than the dry vermouth traditionally

 Rye based (originally Jim Beam) perfectly served with dry vermouth and Antica Formula

 If you are rightly concerned about chucking expensive absinthe down the drain then consider straining into a shot glass and serve on the side.
 The seven